Burlesque: Literary origins and development

 The word first appears in a title in Francesco Berni's Opere burlesche of the early 16th century, works that had circulated widely in manuscript before they were printed.
 For a time, burlesque verses were known as poesie bernesca in his honour.
-'Burlesque' as a literary term became widespread in 17th century Italy and France, and subsequently England, where it referred to a grotesque imitation of the dignified or pathetic.
+"Burlesque" as a literary term became widespread in 17th century Italy and France, and subsequently England, where it referred to a grotesque imitation of the dignified or pathetic.
 Shakespeare's Pyramus and Thisbe scene in Midsummer Night's Dream and the general mocking of romance in Beaumont and Fletcher's The Knight of the Burning Pestle were early examples of such imitation.

 In 17th century Spain, playwright and poet Miguel de Cervantes ridiculed medieval romance in his many satirical works.
 Among Cervantes' works are Exemplary Novels and the Eight Comedies and Eight New Interludes published in 1615.
 The term burlesque has been applied retrospectively to works of Chaucer and Shakespeare and to the Graeco-Roman classics.

-Burlesque was intentionally ridiculous in that it imitated several styles and combined imitations of certain authors and artists with absurd descriptions.
+Burlesque was, from the outset, intentionally ridiculous in its imitation of several styles and by combining imitations of certain authors and artists with absurd descriptions.
 In this, the term was often used interchangeably with "pastiche", "parody", and the 17th and 18th century genre of the "mock-heroic".
 Burlesque depended on the reader's (or listener's) knowledge of the subject to make its intended effect, and a high degree of literacy was taken for granted.

 17th and 18th century burlesque was divided into two types: High burlesque refers to a burlesque imitation where a literary, elevated manner was applied to a commonplace or comically inappropriate subject matter as, for example, in the literary parody and the mock-heroic.
 One of the most commonly cited examples of high burlesque is Alexander Pope's "sly, knowing and courtly" The Rape of the Lock.
-Low burlesque applied an irreverent, mocking style to a serious subject; an example is Samuel Butler's poem Hudibras, which described the misadventures of a Puritan knight in satiric doggerel verse, using a colloquial idiom.
+Low burlesque applied an irreverent, mocking style to a serious subject; an example is Samuel Butler's poem Hudibras, which describes the misadventures of a Puritan knight in satiric doggerel verse, using a colloquial idiom.
 Butler's addition to his comic poem of an ethical subtext made his caricatures into satire.

-In more recent times, burlesque true to its literary origins is still performed in revues and sketches.
+In more recent times, burlesque – true to its literary origins – is still performed in revues and sketches.
 Tom Stoppard's 1974 play Travesties is an example of a full-length play drawing on the burlesque tradition.